ibm-cloud-docs/openwhisk/pkg_composer.md

 {:download: .download}
 {:gif: data-image-type='gif'}

 # Composer
 {: #pkg_composer}

-{{site.data.keyword.openwhisk}} now supports Composer for Apache OpenWhisk as a technical preview.
-Composer extends Apache OpenWhisk sequences with more combinators ([JS](https://github.com/apache/openwhisk-composer/blob/master/docs/COMBINATORS.md){: external}, [Python 3](https://github.com/apache/openwhisk-composer-python/blob/master/docs/COMBINATORS.md){: external}), which you can use to create more complex flows that include conditional branching, error handling, and loops.
-Full documentation and technical specifications for Composer are available on the [Composer Git repository](https://github.com/apache/openwhisk-composer){: external}.
+With Composer, {{site.data.keyword.openwhisk}} supports conductor actions, which extends sequences with more combinators ([JS](https://github.com/ibm-functions/composer/blob/master/docs/COMBINATORS.md){: external}, [Python](https://github.com/ibm-functions/composer-python/blob/master/docs/COMBINATORS.md){: external}) By using Composer, you can create more complex flows that include conditional branching, error handling, retries, and loops.

-You can also use the open source project [Kui](https://github.com/ibm/kui){: external} to make it easier to create, deploy, and visualize your Composer source code.
-For more information, see [Kui on GitHub](https://github.com/ibm/kui){: external}.
-{: note}

-## Installing the Composer library for JavaScript or Python 3
+## Installing the Composer library for JavaScript or Python
 {: #install_composer}

-You can use Composer with actions that are written in any language, but you express the composition in either JavaScript or Python 3.
+You can use Composer with actions that are written in any language, but you express the composition in either JavaScript or Python.
 After the installation, you can use the Composer `compose/pycompose` and `deploy/pydeploy` commands to [configure and run a composition](#run).
 {: shortdesc}

 **For JavaScript**

-1. Install the Composer library [Node.js package](https://github.com/apache/openwhisk-composer){: external} by using the Node Package Manager.
+1. Install the Composer library [Node.js package](https://github.com/ibm-functions/composer){: external} by using the Node Package Manager.

+    ```bash
+    npm install -g @ibm-functions/composer
     ```
-        npm install -g openwhisk-composer
-    ```
     {: pre}

 2. Confirm that you installed the library by running help for the Composer commands.

-    ```
+    ```bash
-    $ compose -h
+    compose -h
-    $ deploy -h
+    deploy -h
     ```
     {: codeblock}

     **Example output**

     ```
     Usage:
         compose composition.js [flags]